 That way you are just paying for the silver content of the coins.

-This doesn’t require any specialist knowledge or expertise to select a bullion coin, unlike a numismatic or collectible.
+This doesn’t require any specialist knowledge or expertise to select a bullion coin, unlike when selecting a numismatic or collectible.
 And you don’t risk paying a far higher price than the coin may be worth.

 Because if you are buying silver as wealth insurance, which is how we look at it, then you want to pay as close to the spot price of silver as possible.